pietern/databricks-environments/dbr/17.0.x-cpu-ml-scala2.13/README.md

-# Python constraints for 17.0 ML (includes Apache Spark 4.0.0, Scala 2.13)
+# Python constraints for 17.0 CPU ML

 Constraint files to match your local Python environment to 17.0 ML (includes Apache Spark 4.0.0, Scala 2.13).